barichd/brailleorch/borframework.md

 <h2 id="framework">B. About This Framework</h2>

 This comprehensive document will describe all menus and functions of BrailleOrch software.
 People who wants to develop/enhance the software must read it carefully.
 The whole framework is divided into seven chapters.
-The first three chapters give a general overview of the software's menus and functions, and the remaining four chapters give detailed development designs of improving BMML and Musicxml-to-braille transcription, and advanced braille editing, debugging and playing functions.
+The first three chapters give a general overview of the software's menus and functions, and the remaining four chapters give detailed working progress information, development designs of improving BMML and Musicxml-to-braille transcription, and advanced braille music editing and management functions.
 More in-depth issues will be discussed in a future mailinglist or forum during the development process.
 Only very critical issues needed to be done are shown here.
 For detailed rules of braille and braille music, please always consult the [codebooks](#codebooks) mentioned below.

 A note on the reading convention of braille dot number indications: Dots within a single cell are separated by dashes, and dots in separate cells are separated by commas.
 For example, a right-hand prefix is dots 4-6,3-4-5, a large value sign is dots 4-5,1-2-6,2.